agrestio/agrest/UPGRADE-NOTES.md

 ### "SelectBuilder.property()" replaced with simpler "SelectBuilder.entityAttribute()" [#452](https://github.com/agrestio/agrest/issues/452)

 As a part of the effort to consolidate various customization APIs, two "SelectBuilder.property()" methods were replaced with a single "SelectBuilder.entityAttribute()" method that relies on the standard entity overlay customization mechanism behind the scenes.
 It is more user-friendly, as it allows a user to provide `Function<T, V> reader` instead of an obscure `EntityProperty property`.

+### "ResourceEntity.getSelect()" is not available [#453](https://github.com/agrestio/agrest/issues/453)

+`ResourceEntity.getSelect()` is removed, so that there's no direct Cayenne dependency in generic Agrest API.
+While there's still a way to access it using `CayenneProcessor` class, you will no longer be able to set an arbitrary query as a "template" for Cayenne.
+So if you need to customize query parameters, such as expressions, orderings, includes, look into using ResourceEntity API instead.

 ## Upgrading to 3.6